rdf-elixir/website/content/rdf-ex/literals.md

 ## JSON literals

 RDF.ex also supports the `rdf:JSON` datatype with `RDF.JSON` which allows JSON content as literal values.
-Please refer to the [API documentation of `RDF.JSON`](https://hexdocs.pm/rdf/RDF.JSON.html) for details.

 JSON literals can be created with the `RDF.JSON.new/2` constructor function or it's alias `RDF.json/1`.
 You can pass either a JSON string or an Elixir value (map, list, number, boolean, or nil) that will be encoded as JSON: